 Certified Functional Nutrition Counselor - 10 month program, Functional Nutrition Alliance (see end of page)

 Functional Medicine Certified Health Coach, Functional Medicine Coaching Academy — 12-month certification program developed in collaboration with The Institute for Functional Medicine (IFM).
-From 2021–2025, I’ve also served as a coach for physicians and healthcare professionals through FMCA’s Coaching Advancement Initiative, an ongoing collaboration with IFM.

 Certified Life Coach - 8 month program, Martha Beck International